Dalitz-plot decomposition for the $e^+ e^- \to J/\psi \, \pi \, \pi \, (K \bar{K})$ and $e^+ e^- \to h_c \, \pi \, \pi$ processes: Dispersive treatment of final state interactions

 \section{Dispersive treatment of final state interactions}

 The product of functions of a single Mandelstam variable, $H^{0\to(ij)k}\,X\,H^{(ij)\to i,j}$, is the only model-dependent component of the DPD.
-Its dispersive treatment using the Khuri-Treiman approach \cite{Khuri:1960zz} is typically numerically demanding and requires detailed knowledge of the two-body phase shifts.
+Its dispersive treatment using the Khuri-Treiman approach \cite{Khuri:1960zz} is typically numerically demanding and requires detailed knowledge of the all two-body phase shifts.
 Additionally, extending this method to coupled channels or particles with arbitrary spins is cumbersome and rarely used in practical applications \cite{Albaladejo:2017hhj, Albaladejo:2019huw, Stamen:2022eda}.
 However, this does not imply that some aspects of the overall problem cannot be treated more accurately than in the Breit-Wigner or Flattè approximations.
+Below, we focus on the S-wave, which has no complications related to the kinematic constraints, mainly arising from the threshold factors.

-As shown in \cite{Molnar:2019uos, Danilkin:2020kce}, the $S$-wave isoscalar rescattering between pions can be accounted for by representing it as a product of the Omnès function multiplied by the subtraction polynomial.
+The isobar model is nothing else but a truncated partial wave expansion that provides an effective description of intermediate resonances.
+The key distinction between the Breit-Wigner parameterization and the dispersive treatment lies in the unitarity constraint imposed in all three channels.
+Its implementation on a truncated set leads to two contributions: dominant two-body rescattering and so-called three-body (crossed-channel) effects.
+Since the main mechanism remains two-body rescattering, the final result is governed by the standard Omnès formalism.
+The contributions from crossed-channel rescattering, which correspond to the left-hand cuts, can be absorbed in the subtraction polynomial, as we have shown in \cite{Danilkin:2020kce}.
 In the single-channel case (which considers only the $f_0(500)$ resonance), which is relevant for processes like $e^+e^- \to h_c \, \pi \, \pi$, this corresponds to the replacement in Eq. (\ref{eq:DPD_hc}):

 with $a$ and $b$ being unknown real parameters and

 In (\ref{Eq:SCOmnes}), the single-channel $\pi\pi$ $S$-wave isospin $I=0$ phase shift can be taken from different dispersive analyses \cite{Danilkin:2020pak, Danilkin:2022cnj}, which give very similar results.
 For instance, the phase-shift from \cite{Danilkin:2020pak} corresponds to the pole on RSII